pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2018-04-14-Cryptocurrencies-arent-a-solution.md

 of the price.
 To the blockchain folks, what this means is that a common consensus can't always work better for themselves.
-When dealing with humans, we always have to take into account the human emotions like fear and greed otherwise we would end up like
+When dealing with humans, we always have to take into account the human emotions like fear and greed otherwise, we would end up like
-[Long Term Capital Management](https://en.wikipedia.org/wiki/Long-Term_Capital_Management) and as much as smart as they were, they ended up loosing money for their investors.
+[Long Term Capital Management](https://en.wikipedia.org/wiki/Long-Term_Capital_Management) and as much as smart as they were, they ended up losing money for their investors.

 I like to have many more such stories to include to prove why a central